clercjs/website/docs/interceptors.md

 ## Order

-The inspector method accepts either a function or an object:
+The interceptor method accepts either a function or an object:

 ```ts
 import { Clerc } from "clerc";